Federal Stafford Loan Program

 - Preparatory and Teacher Certification students may qualify for a Stafford loan, even if they are not enrolled in a degree program.
 See the U.S. Department of Education's Transition to Teaching page or contact your college's Financial Aid Office for details.

-A federally mandated loan fee of 1.051 percent is charged on loan proceeds prior to disbursement.
-Beginning with loans first disbursed on or after December 1, 2013, the fee increases to 1.072 percent.
+A federally mandated loan fee of 1.069% is charged on loans first disbursed on or after October 1, 2016.
+The fee is deducted from the loan proceeds prior to disbursement.

 Loans are generally disbursed in at least two installments, but qualifying colleges may make single disbursements for single-term (one semester, one trimester, one quarter or 4 months) loans.
 Check with the financial aid office at your college to learn how your loan(s) will be disbursed.